-Except for the amounts accrued under the DC SERP, the amounts that would have been paid to each NEO with respect to nonqualified deferred compensation had death, disability, retirement or any other termination of employment occurred on December 31, 2012, are set forth in column (f) of the Nonqualified Deferred Compensation table and the method of determining the benefits payable and payment arrangements are described in the narrative following that table.
-Since Messrs Saunders, Colyer and Tiede are not vested in the DC SERP, those amounts would be forfeited.
+Except for the amounts accrued under the DC SERP, the amounts that would have been paid to each NEO with respect to nonqualified deferred compensation had death, disability, retirement or any other termination of employment occurred on December 31, 2014, are set forth in column (f) of the 2014 Nonqualified Deferred Compensation table on page 48 and the method of determining the benefits payable and payment arrangements are described in the narrative following that table.
+Since Messrs Colyer and Coker are not vested in the DC SERP, those amounts would be forfeited.